How to arrange a trip to Essaouira

 CURRENCY EXCHANGE and METHOD OF PAYMENT

 The local currency is the Moroccan Dirham (MAD).
 10 MAD is roughly USD 1 (August 2020).
 Don’t change your money at the airport (just the indispensable) and wait to be in Essaouira, where you’ll find some currency exchange shops and several ATMs to withdraw from.
 We exchanged our currency in a small shop along Rue Skala, close to the hotel Dar Ayour.
 You’ll also find a bank and ATM in Moulay el Hassan and next to the Damgaard Art Gallery.
 Next to Gusto Italiano restaurant along Avenue Mohammed V, not far from the Medina, is the CashPlus exchange shop.
 Cash is widely used and is the preferred and often the only payment method.

 TRAVELLERS’ SAFETY AND TRAVELLERS’ HEALTH

 There aren’t actual health threats in Essaouira, and the health situation is, on the whole, satisfactory.
 The only precaution you need to take is to drink bottled water and avoid ice in your drinks to prevent gastrointestinal disorders often accompanied by diarrhoea and fever.
-Despite all, health services/public hospitals are not on par with western standards, and if you need medical attention, it’s better to call on a private hospital/clinic.
+Health services/public hospitals are not on par with western standards, and if you need medical attention, it’s better to call on a private hospital/clinic.
 It is highly recommended to consult a travel medicine specialist to assess travel-related risks and have information to ensure your health and safety.